 Tools for Big Data

 In this field, there are some tools that are widely used.
 They are as follows:

 - Apache Hadoop

 - Apache Kafka

 One must discover as much as you can about them.
 It’s important to learn about these big data tools and technology since they make data storage and administration easier.

-Professionals, for example, utilise Hadoop to solve challenges involving large amounts of data and collecting.
+Professionals, for example, utilize Hadoop to solve challenges involving large amounts of data and collecting.
 It’s a collection of open-source software frameworks and solutions.